drkvogel/bb-quizzes/matrix/matrix.md

 ctrl-m - match bracket
 JsFormat: install with package manager. right-click to use.
 [HTML-CSS-JS Prettify](https://packagecontrol.io/packages/HTML-CSS-JS%20Prettify)
+delay on vbox ff btwn div show and background (tiles) change - show div should be last thing- it is!

 >"brace_style": "end-expand", // [collapse|expand|end-expand|none] Put braces on the same line as control statements (default), or put braces on own line (Allman / ANSI style), or just put end braces on own line, or attempt to keep them where they are

 ### general

 Why so little progress?
 Borked yo/npm stuff, Occ health, (Optimor), ?, working out how to ftp with gulp, working out how to alt-tab (ctrl-tab) in vbox....
 Need to: find decent time to catch up over coming days. e.g. tomorrow night. forward!

 ### browser compatibility

-Testing re remote browser testing- http://kangax.github.io/compat-table/es6/ awesome!
+http://kangax.github.io/compat-table/es6/ awesome!
 OldIE jQuery switching